9 and 9A Southgate Street, Gloucester: Architecture

-The building has three stories as well as an attic and cellar.
+The building has three storeys as well as an attic and cellar.
 It has a timber facade, which may have been built from the wood of the Mayflower, and is built of brick with a timber frame.
 There is a brick rear wing to the left.
 The ground floor serves as the shop front and each upper floor has three large sash windows.
 There are two hip-roofed dormers which form part of the attic.
 Inside there is a nineteenth-century staircase up to the first floor.
-The front room of the first floor has decorative plasterwork and a mid-nineteenth century fireplace within a magnificently carved surround with cherubs, such as cornucopia and a segmental pediment with broken overmantel with the Yate/Berkeley coat of arms above it which dates to 1650.
+The front room of the first floor has decorative plasterwork and a mid-nineteenth century fireplace within a magnificently carved surround with cherubs, cornucopia and a segmental pediment with broken overmantel with the Yate/Berkeley coat of arms above it which dates to 1650.
 There are seventeenth century dog-leg stairs which rise from the first to the top floor.
-The rooms of the second floor and attic are paneled in oak.
+The rooms of the second floor and attic are panelled in oak.